 During negotiations for the Treaty of Mendota, Chief Wabasha stood before the United States Commissioners and objected to many of the treaty provisions.
 In particular, he sought to strike out those provisions that provided for farmers, schools, and physicians.
 He pointed out that these things were included in the previous treaty in 1837 but that, “we have not benefited from them.”
 Therefore, Wabasha wanted only cash in return for Dakota land.

 Despite Wabasha’s objections, the treaties of Mendota and Traverse des Sioux included many provisions for farming, education, religion, and various other implements.
-The government included these provisions in the treaties with the intention of “civilizing” the Dakota Indians.
+The government included these provisions in the treaties with the intention of assimilating or “civilizing” the Dakota Indians.
 In the treaty report by Commissioners Lea and Ramsey, these provisions were referred to as “Civilization and Improvement funds.”
-The commissioners went on to argue that “By furnishing them the implements of husbandry; and by the employment of farmers, blacksmiths, and other artisans of good character among them . . . there is reason to hope that not many years will elapse before the Dakotas will show conclusively the absurdity of the hypothesis that the aboriginal race on this continent are incapable of civilization and doomed to speedy and utter extinction.”
+The commissioners argued that “By furnishing them the implements of husbandry; and by the employment of farmers, blacksmiths, and other artisans of good character among them . . . there is reason to hope that not many years will elapse before the Dakotas will show conclusively the absurdity of the hypothesis that the aboriginal race on this continent are incapable of civilization and doomed to speedy and utter extinction.”

 Excerpt from Ceding Contempt

 Finally, Wabasha arose slowly but firmly.
 All of the attention turned his way.